EA-01-164 - J. L. Shepherd & Associates

 Questions concerning this Order should be addressed to Mr. Michael Johnson, Director of the Office of Enforcement, who can be reached at (301) 415-2741.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and its enclosure(s) will be made available electronically for public inspection in the NRC Public Document Room or from the NRC’s document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and its enclosure(s) will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.

 Office of Enforcement